I wrote this a week after Penny was born,

 We finally asked the nurse and midwife to call the anesthesiologist, Brian.

-He got me prepped, and gave me half the dosage and then monitored my blood pressure.
+got me prepped, and gave me half the dosage and then monitored my blood

 It had dropped more than he liked, so they didn’t add anymore.